 Larry A. Jobe has served as a Class I Director since January 4, 2006.
 In February 2007, Mr. Jobe began serving as Chairman of our Audit Committee.
 His current term as Director expires in 2009.
 Mr. Jobe serves as Chairman of Legal Network, Ltd., a firm he founded in 1993 that provides staffing and litigation support to law firms and corporate legal departments.
 He also currently serves as President and founder of P 1 Resources, LLC, which has provided engineering and light industrial staffing services to the construction industry since 1994.
 From 1991 to 1994, Mr. Jobe was Chairman and founder of Mitchell Jobe & Company, a provider of professional staffing services for government and industry.
 From 1973 to 1991, he served in various capacities, including member of the Executive Committee and Chairman of the Strategic Planning Committee, with the accounting firm Grant Thornton LLP.
 In 1969, he was appointed by United States President Richard Nixon to serve as the Assistant Secretary of Commerce for Administration at the United States Commerce Department.
 Mr. Jobe currently serves as the Chairman of Independent Bank of Texas and Chairman of the Audit Committee for U.S. Home Systems, Inc. (NASDAQ symbol USHS).
 In addition, Mr. Jobe serves as Chairman of the Audit Committee and a member of the Board of Directors of SWS Group, Inc., a Dallas-based New York Stock Exchange member.
 He is a Certified Public Accountant who received a B.B.A. degree in Accounting from the University of North Texas, in Denton, Texas.
-Mr. Jobe serves on the Board of Dallas Seminary Foundation, the Eisenhower Institute, and the University of North Texas Foundation.
+Mr. Jobe serves on the Board of the Dallas Seminary Foundation and the Eisenhower Institute.

-Alan D. Kennedy has served as a Class III Director since June 2002.
+Alan D. Kennedy has served as a Class III Director since June 2002 and he is the Chairman of the Compensation and Stock Option Plan Committee.
 His current term as Director expires in 2008.
 Mr. Kennedy has over 30 years experience with various direct selling companies.
 From 1998 until his retirement in December 2001, he served as President Worldwide for Tupperware Corporation, (NYSE symbol TUP), a publicly-traded company that distributes and sells various products in over 100 countries, primarily through direct-selling channels.
 Since retiring, Mr. Kennedy continues to serve as a consultant to Tupperware Corporation.
 From 1989 to 1996, he served as President and Chief Executive Officer of Nature's Sunshine Products, Inc., (NASDAQ symbol NATR.PK), a publicly-traded, network marketing company that manufactures and markets nutritional and personal care products worldwide.
 From 1986 to 1989, Mr. Kennedy provided various consulting services to several direct selling companies.
 From 1982 to 1986, he served as Vice President of Sales Development for Avon Products, Inc., (NYSE symbol AVP), a publicly-traded, multinational manufacturer and distributor of cosmetics, toiletries, jewelry, chemicals and clothing.
 He received a B.A. degree, with honors, in Economics from Colgate University, in Hamilton, New York.
-His professional affiliations include serving as Chairman of the Direct Selling Educational Foundation from 1996 to 1997.
+His professional affiliations include serving as Chairman of the Direct Selling Association from 1995 to 1996 and serving as Chairman of the Direct Selling Educational Foundation from 1996 to 1997.
 In 2004, Mr. Kennedy was inducted into the Direct Selling Association's highest honor, the "Hall of Fame."
 He serves on the Board of the Direct Selling Educational Foundation and also serves on the Board of Regents for Mercersburg Academy, a private secondary school in Mercersburg, Pennsylvania.